dotnet/docs-maui/docs/macios/xcsync.md

 The tool has two commands: `generate` and `sync`.
 Use `generate` to create an Xcode project from a .NET project and `sync` to bring changes in the Xcode project back to the .NET project.

+> [!NOTE]
+> This tool is only available for macOS due to the interactions with Xcode.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio Code](#tab/visual-studio-code)
 <!-- markdownlint-enable MD025 -->